 Having all procedures written and codified instead of relying on gut feeling makes the company operate in a more professional manner.
 These documents are points of reference for everybody interested, be that the employee, the supervisor, or the member of a state administration who needs to conduct some kind of investigation.

-It is generally a good practice to run the documentation in a way that makes it possible to be shown to someone from outside of the organization at any time.
+It is generally a good practice to run the documentation in a way that makes it possible to be shown to someone from outside the organization at any time.
 This makes the process more efficient and ensures that documents are legible and organized in an accessible way.

 Smooth operations